 NATIONAL CELLOPHANE TAPE DAY

 It could be a sticky situation on May 27th as we recognize National Cellophane Tape Day.
-It is hard to imagine where we would be without this invention.
-How would we wrap our Christmas and birthday gifts?
+Can you imagine where we would be without this invention?
+Wrapping presents would be slightly more difficult without it.

-This everyday household and office item is also known as invisible tape or Scotch Tape.
+Also known as invisible tape or Scotch Tape, this innovation can be found in every household and office.
 Richard Gurley Drew (June 22, 1899 – December 14, 1980) invented the invisible tape in 1930.
 He created the tape from cellulose and originally called it cellulose tape.
 His career started at the 3M company in 1920 in St. Paul, Minnesota where he developed a masking tape for the automotive industry in 1925.

-Regardless, with a resounding endorsement from customers, 3M found a market in both the home and the office.
+With a resounding endorsement from customers, 3M found a market in both the home and the office.
 Many of us keep several rolls of it, too.
 Check the closet with the wrapping paper for a roll or two.
 There will be another in the junk drawer.
 Count another on the desk, perhaps.
-In offices and schools, there are even more rolls of tape to be found.
+In offices and schools, teachers and employees stash the tape in large quantities.